Liam9652/ansible_supremeraid/README.md

    b.
 Modify the configuration:

-   - Adjust the basic parameters in `/group_vars/all/main.yml`.
+   - Adjust the basic parameters in the section `setup` `/group_vars/all/main.yml`.

-   - Adjust RAID parameters according to your requirements in `/group_vars/all/configure.yml`.
+   - Adjust RAID parameters according to your requirements in the section `configure` of `/group_vars/all/main_yml`.

    c.
 Prepare the license mapping file: